 Late 19th-Century Omani Silver Anklet

-It is an anklet, and it's called an antal.
-They're made in Oman, which is on the Arabian Peninsula, in a place called Nizwa, and would probably be part of a dowry, and I think this one was probably made any time, probably about 1850 to about 1910.
+In a place called Nizwa.
+And would probably be part of the dowry, and I think this one was probably made any time probably about 1850 to about 1910.
 It's made out of silver.
 The workmanship is extremely good.
 It's very beautiful, indeed.
 And, as you can tell, I really like it.

 Thank you, I like it, too.